HowardHinnant/bbi/README.md

 ### sat

-On overflow saturate to either the minimum or maximum representable value, which ever is the closest to the exact answer.
+On overflow saturate to either the minimum or maximum representable value, whichever is the closest to the exact answer.

 _Example:_